IB ESS Topic 2 Ecology

-Topic 2 delves into the scientific foundations of natural systems, specifically how ecosystems function.
+IB ESS Topic 2 Ecology delves into the scientific foundations of natural systems, specifically how ecosystems function.
 Ecology helps us understand how energy and matter interact in ESS topics.

 You can access resources for each subtopic by following the links below.